-Neuroinflammation and neuronal loss precede Aβ plaque deposition in the hAPP-J20
+Neuroinflammation and neuronal loss precede Abeta plaque deposition in the hAPP-J20 mouse model of Alzheimer's disease

 |Authors||Wright, A..
 Raphael Zinna,b, Barbara Hohensinnc, Lyndsey M Konena, Sarah B Beynond, Richard Tana, Andrea Abdipranotoa, Bryce Vissela,b*|